Knee replacement: Technique

 The surgery involves exposure of the front of the knee, with detachment of part of the quadriceps muscle (vastus medialis) from the patella.
 The patella is displaced to one side of the joint, allowing exposure of the distal end of the femur and the proximal end of the tibia.
 The ends of these bones then are cut accurately to shape, using cutting guides oriented to the long axis of the bones.
 The cartilages and the anterior cruciate ligament are removed; the posterior cruciate ligament also may be removed but the tibial and fibular collateral ligaments are preserved.
 Whether the posterior cruciate ligament is removed or preserved depends on the type of implant used, although there appears to be no clear difference in knee function or range of motion favoring either approach.
 Metal components are then impacted onto the bone or fixed using polymethylmethacrylate (PMMA) cement.
 Alternative techniques exist that affix the implant without cement.
 These cement-less techniques may involve osseointegration, including porous metal prostheses.
 Finally, stability and range of motion are checked, followed by irrigation, hemostasis, placement of hemovacs, and closure.

+Kinematic alignment

+Kinematic alignment is an alternative surgical approach in total knee arthroplasty that aims to restore the patient's pre-arthritic joint anatomy by positioning prosthetic components according to the native kinematic axes of the knee, rather than aligning them to a neutral mechanical axis.
+This technique resurfaces the knee to reproduce the original joint line orientation, limb alignment, and ligament laxity, restoring the pre-arthritic state of the knee.

+A variant known as restricted kinematic alignment (rKA) applies the same kinematic principles within defined angular safety limits—typically within 3° of the neutral mechanical axis—to balance personalization with implant durability.
+Robot-assisted surgical platforms, including MAKO and CORI, have been used to implement kinematic alignment with greater intraoperative precision; specific biomechanical considerations for robot-assisted restricted kinematic alignment have been described.

+Historically, patient satisfaction following total knee arthroplasty has been lower than that observed after total hip replacement.

+Kinematic alignment has been associated with improved functional outcomes and patient satisfaction in comparative studies, with some reports suggesting outcomes approaching those seen in total hip arthroplasty.

+Gait analysis studies have shown that asymmetric gap balancing—a feature of kinematic alignment—may produce knee kinematics more closely resembling physiological patterns compared to the symmetric approach used in mechanical alignment.
+Augmented reality-assisted approaches targeting dynamic ligament boundaries rather than static alignment axes have demonstrated postoperative gait patterns with reduced asymmetry between the operated and contralateral limb.